-Want to Succeed at Investing?
+Want to be a Successful Investor?
 You Need an Investment Philosophy

 “The most important thing about an investment philosophy is that you have one.”

 I love this quote by David Booth, Co-Founder and executive chairman for Dimensional Fund Advisors (DFA), and often reference it with my clients.
 It’s simple, to the point, and spot on in its conviction.

 I get to speak with a lot of people about investing and I’ve come to an unfortunate conclusion: most people think about investing their money all wrong.
 This way of thinking usually ends up being very costly, overly risky, and can be financially devastating.

 DON’T JUST TALK THE TALK